MakiGross/PJIN_app/README.md

+# WayAround app

+Navigation app for indoor spaces.

+### configuration file

+.txt file with graph of your indoor space (every room is one node) in file 'data' is example of our faculty (not all floors for now)

+### starting app

+app is on local host only for now

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.